crystal-williams-brown/animation-101/Lessons/1-Goals_purpose_tools.md

 The key to consistent shapes is using your full arm rather than your wrist to draw, and practicing.
 Using a larger muscle group will help steady your motion and reduce fatigue.
 Be sure not to hold your writing implement too tightly, it’s better to use a loose/gentle grip.

 #### Requirements:
-For each of the following shapes fill a single letter sized sheet of paper with rows of consistent drawings of it.
+1. For each of the following shapes fill a single letter sized sheet of paper with rows of consistent drawings of it.
 The repetitions of the same shape should be visibly close to the same size and overall look.
   - Circle
   - Square
   - Triangle
+2. Setup a code pen and make a circle, square and triangle.
+You can use these shapes for your future animation assignments.
+Feel free to make them your own.

+Here is the link to my Code Pen where I made the shapes https://codepen.io/crystal-williams-brown/pen/vYVrRbv